mad4octos/Annotator_GUI/README.md

 # This must match the SAM2 Start Frame used in the GUI
 SAM2_start_frame=0

-# Specify the original fps of the video.
+# Specify the original fps of the video..
-video_fps=24
+video_fps=23.997

 # Specify the path to the video that will be processed
 video_name="path/to/GX137102.MP4"